 Plant Delights Nursery is also a breeding company, known worldwide, primarily for our work with hostas.
 Between 1990 and 2014, we introduced over 98 new hosta cultivars to the market, most of which came from our own crosses.
 Our breeding work continues and we look forward to many unique new hostas in the coming years.
 Our breeding programs have expanded significantly into other genera like hardy aroids, epimediums, fern, and amaryllids.
-Plant Delights Nursery has been responsible for the introduction of 650 new plants to commerce.
-You can find the complete list here.
+Plant Delights Nursery has been responsible for the introduction of over 650 new plants to commerce.

 If you’re looking for a rare perennial plant or the newest in plant introductions, we hope Plant Delights Nursery on-line plant nursery will be your first stop.